leonardoborges/octopress/source/_posts/2012-08-23-sean-corfield-clojure-and-cfml-sitting-in-a-tree.markdown

 ### Clojure and WorldSingles

 * Tried .NET - ran into all sorts of trouble.
-Didn't even get this version of the platform in production
+Didn't work well in production.
-* Tried Scala - this went live, however they dropped it due to the restrictive type system and bad tooling (at least back then).
+* Tried Scala - Memory leaks in the built-in actor library were a deal breaker.
+The type system also wasn't a good cultural fit.
 * Evaluated Clojure in 2010 - seemed like a good language to squeeze performance out of lower level components
 * Clojure version released in production in 2011
 	* Rewrote remaining Scala Code